 What is Strategic Waterways?

-Strategic Waterways is a new tool to help waterway managers to assess and prioritise actions across the catchment and was recently launched at the World Engineers Convention, Melbourne on the 20th of November.
+Strategic Waterways is a new tool to help waterway managers to assess and prioritise actions across the catchment and was launched at the World Engineers Convention, Melbourne November 2019.
 It takes a fresh look at the hazards damaging waterway health and strategies to manage our water values.
 It’s unique colour-coding and scoring system means it is easy to: